HarvardPL/formulog/README.md

 * `debugSmt` - print debugging information related to SMT calls
 * `debugMst` - print debugging information related to the magic set transformation
-* `softExceptions` - ignore exceptions during evaluation (i.e., treat them as a unification failure, and not as something that should stop evaluation)
+* `softExceptions` - ignore exceptions during evaluation (i.e., treat them as unification failures, and not as something that should stop evaluation)

 For example, to run the test program above with SMT debug information, use